Asset Publisher

 Lack of response to DMAs is hard to define, as most patients with MS are not free of all disease activity.
 Relapses or new MRI detected lesions may develop after initiation of a DMA and before the treatment becomes effective for patients.
 When determining efficacy, sufficient time for the DMA therapy to take full effect and patient adherence are important considerations.
 Evidence of one or more relapses, 2 or more unequivocally new MRI-detected lesions, or increased disability on examination while being treated with a DMA for a 1 year period suggests a sub-optimal response, an alternative regimen (e.g., different mechanism of action) should be considered to optimize therapeutic benefit.(5) A National MS Society consensus statement recommends changing from one disease modifying therapy to another only for medically appropriate reasons (e.g. lack of efficacy, adverse effects, or if better treatments options become available).(2)

 Existing MS therapies are partly effective in halting ongoing inflammatory tissue damage and clinical progression.
 MS pathogenesis is complex and probably heterogeneous among patients, suggesting that combination therapy strategies that target a range of disease mechanisms might be more effective than medications used as monotherapy.
-Although preliminary studies have provided favorable results, however, several subsequent large, randomized, controlled trials have had negative of conflicting results.
+Although preliminary studies have provided favorable results, however, several subsequent large, randomized, controlled trials have had negative or conflicting results.
 There also may be more adverse reactions associated with combination therapies due to the additive effect.(10)

 In 2020 a Canadian MS working group published recommendations on optimal therapy in relapsing forms of MS. This group notes that there are few studies that have directly compared injectable and oral DMTs.
-A recent network meta-analysis suggested that pegylated interferon-β-1a and dimethyl fumarate have superior efficacy to other base therapies, there is insufficient data to demonstrate that one base injectable or oral DMT is superior to another.
+A recent network meta-analysis suggested that pegylated interferon-β-1a and dimethyl fumarate have superior efficacy to other base therapies, however there is insufficient data to demonstrate that one base injectable or oral DMT is superior to another.
 As a result, the choice of initial treatment will need to be individualized according to disease activity, severity, and comorbidities.(11)

 In addition to base therapies, the working group considers 5 DMTs to be of higher efficacy which although can be used as initial therapy, they are generally reserved for patients with a poor response or tolerability with a base therapy.
 Patients presenting with high disease activity or aggressive/rapidly evolving MS at onset could be considered to initiate therapy with one of these more effective therapies, but the most common treatment initiation is to start on a base therapy with the view of switching within 6-12 months.
 The 5 agents considered to be of higher efficacy are:(11)